liuya106/Image-Recognition-with-Hierarchical-Tree/README.md

-Image Recognition with Hierarchical Tree
+# Image Recognition with Hierarchical Tree

-- __Introduction__
+**Introduction**

 This program provides a time-efficient solution for searching similar images from a massive database via the vocabulary tree structure.
 The idea comes from Nister and Stewenius’ Paper Scalable Recognition with a Vocabulary Tree [1].
-In this project, I took photos of a few book I have in hand, and scraped 100 book cover images from Amazon.com.
-I built the book cover matcher using both single layer k-means clustering (10000 clusters) and vocabulary tree method (4 layers and 10 branches each layer), did a query on them using the test images, and measured their response time respectively.
+In this project, I took photos of a few books I have in hand and scraped 100 book cover images from Amazon.com.
+I built the book cover matcher using both single-layer k-means clustering (10000 clusters) and vocabulary tree method (4 layers and 10 branches each layer), did a query on them using the test images, and measured their response time respectively.
 The time improvement, cut from minutes to only seconds, is phenomenal.
-Additionally, it is again proven in this report that more vocabulary increases the search accuracy.
+Additionally, it is again proven in this report that more vocabulary increases search accuracy.
-Implementation
+Implementation.

   - Web Crawler
 The first Python script crawler.py performs web scraping on Amazon's website to download book cover images with the keyword "sports".
 Because of Amazon’s bot detection